TECL Dividend: Yield, Schedule, and What to Expect

 +

 TECL tracks Seeks 300% (3x) of the daily performance of the Technology Select Sector Index and holds names such as NVDA, AAPL, MSFT, AVGO, MU.
-The fund collects the dividends those companies pay and passes them to you, minus the Approximately 0.94% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The Approximately 0.94% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest TECL dividends?